AdityaAgg/demoplum_main/README.md

 Optimizations for Completed Features:
 * improved test case coverage (unit testing)
-* replacement of memory store with redis or cassandra
+* ~replacement of memory store with redis or cassandra~ ✅
 * better data validation and support for default values described in docs

 Future Feature Sets: